 It’s the most wonderful time of the year ... college football bowl season!

-Eighty FBS teams will play in 40 bowls before the College Football Playoff National Championship.
+Eighty FBS teams will play in 40 pre-national championship bowls.

 Which teams are most likely to win these games?
 ESPN’s Football Power Index (FPI) has you covered with projections and a confidence meter for all 40 FBS bowl games.

-• Mississippi State, BYU and Air Force are the most likely teams to win their bowls.
+• Virginia Tech, Arizona and Tennessee are the most likely teams to win their bowls.
 They are the only teams with at least a 75 percent chance to win.
-Over the past two seasons, the FPI favorite went 18-2 in the 20 games FPI was most confident in picking.